 Focusing on the relationships between materials, function, production and the environment, our course will help you to think about buildings in terms of ‘buildability’, sustainability and performance.
 You will learn to appreciate detailed design and production information, including regulatory issues, and how they relate to procurement and contract administration.
 You will also explore social, legal and economic considerations.

 You will cover business and management, professional practice and contract administration.
 This will prepare you to contribute to the running of a successful practice.

 Site visits and study trips will develop your understanding of the sector and connect you with industry.
 You will also learn to use practical and digital modelling and testing techniques to turn designs into reality.
 At our end-of-year Architecture and Planning Exhibition, you will have the chance to display your work to the public.

-Our course is accredited by the Chartered Institute of Architectural Technologists, and is designated as a Construction Industries Board course in the built environment.
+Our three year degree is accredited by the Chartered Institute of Architectural Technologists, and is designated as a Construction Industries Board course in the built environment.

 We work with employers to make sure you graduate with the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through work-based projects, internships or placements.